 Fly into XNA (Northwest Arkansas Regional Airport), roughly an hour from Eureka Springs, and head to downtown early in the morning.

 If you can, avoid driving at night.
-With al-dente spaghetti-like streets, Eureka Springs is a curvy town that climbs upwards – at times, almost vertically.
+With spaghetti-like streets, Eureka Springs is a curvy town that climbs upwards – at times, almost vertically.

 And once the sun sets, the road signs disappear into a black sky.